 TMJ Treatment in Hoene Spring, MO.
 TMD, also referred to as TMJ disorder or simply jaw pain, is a condition impacting the jaw joint and nearby muscles, which can result in significant discomfort and limit daily functions.
-Located where the jaw meets the skull, the temporomandibular joint (TMJ) is crucial for functions like chewing, talking, and yawning.
+The temporomandibular joint (TMJ) is the hinge connecting your jawbone to your skull, playing a big part in functions like talking, chewing, and yawning.
 If the TMJ or its supporting muscles are strained or damaged, regular actions like speaking and eating may become difficult or painful.

-For residents in Hoene Spring, MO, TMD-related jaw pain can make it challenging to enjoy daily activities, from eating to sleeping comfortably.
+For residents in Hoene Spring, MO, jaw pain related to TMD can interfere with everything from enjoying a meal to getting a good night’s sleep.
 At Axes Physical Therapy, our Hoene Spring, MO physical therapists offer personalized TMD treatment aimed at relieving pain and helping patients get back to their daily lives with ease.
 Our TMJ therapy is offered at our Ballwin, MO location located just off Manchester/HWY 141.
-Feel free to reach out online, schedule an appointment, or call our Ballwin location at (636) 493-8642 to begin your treatment.
+To start, contact us online, book an appointment online, or call our Ballwin office at (636) 493-8642 today.

 What Is Temporomandibular Joint Dysfunction (TMD)?